ENCCS/hpda-python/content/parallel-computing.rst

    # on some HPC systems you might need 'srun -n 4' instead of 'mpirun -np 4'
    $ mpirun -np 4 hello.py

+   # Hello from process 1 out of 4
+   # Hello from process 0 out of 4
+   # Hello from process 2 out of 4
+   # Hello from process 3 out of 4

 A number of available MPI libraries have been developed (`OpenMPI <https://www.open-mpi.org/>`__, `MPICH <https://www.mpich.org/>`__, `IntelMPI <https://www.intel.com/content/www/us/en/developer/tools/oneapi/mpi-library.html#gs.up6uyn>`__, `MVAPICH <http://mvapich.cse.ohio-state.edu/>`__) and HPC centers normally offer one or more of these for users